z0mt3c/hapi-auth-cookie/README.md

 - `appendNext` - if `true` and `redirectTo` is `true`, appends the current request path to the query component of the `redirectTo` URI using the parameter name `'next'`.
 Set to a string to use a different parameter name.
 Defaults to `false`.
+- `nextFunc` - if `appendNext` is active this function will be called to generate the target url.
+The default behavior is just to return `request.url.path`.
+The function has the signature `function(request)` and has to return a string.
 - `redirectOnTry` - if `false` and route authentication mode is `'try'`, authentication errors will not trigger a redirection.
 Requires **hapi** version 6.2.0 or newer.
 Defaults to `true`;
 - `validateFunc` - an optional session validation function used to validate the content of the